 Wendy has performed at many of America’s major concert halls including Carnegie Hall, Lincoln Center, and The Kennedy Center, and has been heard on local and National Public Radio.
 In addition, Wendy has appeared at numerous festivals including the Boston Early Music, Waterloo, Pepsico Summerfare, Oregon Bach and Marlboro Music Festivals and in Europe, at Vaison-la-Romaine (France) and Spoleto (Italy).

 Always striving to stretch the limits of the harpsichord, her playing can also be heard on a recording with the the Art Farmer Trio playing jazz versions of the Bach Brandenburg Concerti, and numerous commercials and movie soundtracks, including the soundtrack for the Warner Bros. movie Interview with the Vampire.

 Ordained as an Interfaith Minister through One Spirit Interfaith Seminary, and formally trained as a chaplain, Wendy offers spiritual counseling for individuals, couples, and groups.
-Her unique style of counseling combines the use of verbal and non-verbal therapies, including mandala work, singing bowls, and music.
+Her unique style of counseling combines the use of verbal and non-verbal therapies, including Soundfulness Meditation, mandala work, singing bowls, and music.

 Performing since childhood, Stephanie has a background in Western Classical technique as well as Jazz, Blues, and Gospel vocal styles.
-Since 2007, Stephanie has distinguished herself as a force of soul on the NY scene, releasing two albums of original music – Tellin You Right Now (2008) and The Only Way Out is In (2010).
+Since 2007, she has distinguished herself as a force of soul on the NY music scene, releasing two albums of original music – Tellin You Right Now (2008) and The Only Way Out is In (2010).
 Her latest recording project, Make the Way by Walking – Voice Journeys with Stephanie Rooker (2015), is a double-album of improvised music based on her Voice Journey® teachings, in collaboration with a host of master sound healing practitioners & musicians.